benjavalero/replacer/replacer-backend/technical-design.md

 - **UppercaseMonthFinder** Find dates with the month in uppercase, e.g. `2 de Septiembre de 2019`
 - **UppercaseMonthWithoutDayFinder** Find months in uppercase without day and after a common preposition, e.g. `desde Septiembre de 2019`

+*Note*: For the moment, these finders only work for Spanish language.

 ### Cosmetic Finders

 The sub-package `cosmetics` contains the cosmetic finders.
 The tool implements the following generic cosmetic finders: